zl2294/INFO-5940-Codespace/README.md

 * Codespaces keep running even when you close your browser (but will time out and stop after a while)
 * Unless you're on a free plan, or within your free quota, costs acrue while the codespace is running, whether or not you have it open in your browser or are working on it
 * You can control when it's running, and the space it takes up.
 Check out [GitHub's codespaces lifecycle documentation](https://docs.github.com/en/codespaces/about-codespaces/understanding-the-codespace-lifecycle)

+## Sync Updates
+To make sure your personal forked repository stays up to date with the original class repository, please follow these steps:
+1. Open your forked repo.
+2. At the top of the page, you should see a banner or menu option that shows whether your fork is behind the original repo.
+3. Click the **Sync fork** button.
+4. In the dropdown, choose **Update branch** to pull the latest changes from the original repo into your fork.

+## Troubleshooting
+- The Jupyter extension should install automatically.
+If you still cannot select a Python kernel on Jupyter Notebook: Go to the left sidebar >> **Extensions** >> search for **Jupyter** >> reload window (or reinstall it).